-Electronic Arts Inc. (EA) is close to resolving a customer lawsuit alleging the company’s exclusive deals with the National Football League drove up the price of its “Madden NFL” game, according to a court filing.
+Electronic Arts Inc. (EA:US) is close to resolving a customer lawsuit alleging the company’s exclusive deals with the National Football League drove up the price of its “Madden NFL” game, according to a court filing.

 The second-largest U.S. video-game publisher reached “a settlement in principle” and intends to negotiate a definitive agreement within 45 days, lawyers for EA and Madden buyers said in a filing today in federal court in San Francisco.

 An antitrust complaint filed on behalf of Madden buyers in 2008 alleged that EA made a series of unlawful agreements with the National Football League and other entities for exclusive rights to market NFL-branded interactive football software.
 The deals drove out competitors, enabling EA to charge 70 percent more for its flagship football video game “Madden NFL,” according to the complaint.